MolSSI-Education/python-package-best-practices/_episodes/02-structure.md

 ```

 To visualize your project like above you will use "tree"
-(linux) if you do not have tree you can get using $sudo apt-get install tree
+(linux) if you do not have tree you can get using 'sudo apt-get install tree'
+The above command is specific to distribution please refer to google for your distribution

 ## Creating the first python files